University Counselling Service

 When there are reduced daylight hours, they can benefit from regular exposure to the Light Box during this period.

-The Light Box is available to current students and members of university staff who feel that exposure to additional light during the winter months could improve their well being.
+The Light Box is available to current students and university staff who feel that exposure to additional light during the winter months could improve their well being.

-Light therapy sessions can be booked by contacting us:
+Light therapy sessions can be booked by contacting the Multi-Faith Chaplaincy: